Curriculum Vitae

 Husserl; Classical Phenomenology; Contemporary Continental Philosophy.

-Gadamer; Hermeneutics; Philosophy of Music; Medieval Philosophy.
+Gadamer; Hermeneutics; Philosophy of Music; Franciscan Studies.

 2015-2022: PhD in Philosophy, Duquesne University of the Holy Spirit, Pittsburgh, PA, USA.